 As part of our program, we help our patients remove fructose from their diets so their level of Leptin comes up.
 A patient ends up feeling fuller after meals and naturally wants less food, which leads to weight loss.

 Intermittent fasting is the practice of purposefully not eating for an extended amount of time between meals.
 There are numerous fasting programs used by people today.
 For some, a person only eats within an eight hour window during the day and fasts for the other 16.
-Other programs divide the eating and fasting into days, like a person eats normally for five days and then fasts for two.
+Other programs divide the eating and fasting into separate days.
+A person eats normally for five days and then fasts for two.

 This type of fasting causes a huge “pulse” of human growth hormone to be produced by the pituitary gland.
 This can lead to a wide variety of health benefits, including increased energy, a reduction in insulin resistance, and weight loss.
 Every weight loss patient at Designs for Wellness is put on a fasting program, and to help someone get started, we provide small doses of medications like phentermine, bupropion, or Wellbutrin.
 These take away the pleasure effect of eating, making fasting much easier.
 Fasting, combined with the other parts of our program, will help a patient’s body start to primarily burn fat for energy as opposed to sugar, which leads to consistent and healthy weight loss.